 The Elham Valley Railway Closed in 1947.
 This line ran between Canterbury and Folkestone through the parish.
 The arched railway bridge remains in Covet Lane as well as traces of the railway embankment.
 During the second world war, a 250 ton 18″ military gun, called the ‘Boche Buster’ was hidden in neighbouring Bourne Park tunnel and was to be used in the event of an invasion.

-Meetings of the Parish Council are held on a regular basis, in the Barn, Kingston, Canterbury, Kent at 7.30pm on the first Monday of each month (with the exception of August) and are open to the public.
+Meetings of the Parish Council are held on a regular basis, in the Barn, Kingston, Canterbury, Kent at 7.30pm usually on the first Monday of each month (with the exception of August) and are open to the public.